-Nourishing and preserving the skin’s natural barrier is essential to dermal health and longevity.
 The normal human epidermal keratinocyte, or NHEK, is the most significant cell type in the epidermis, comprising approximately 90% of the skin’s outer layer.
-Originating in the deepest layer of the epidermis, these cells progress up to the outermost layer composing the skin’s natural barrier.
-Thus, NHEK is vital to the integrity and health of the skin’s outermost layer, the stratum corneum.
+Originating in the deepest layer of the epidermis, these cells progress up to the outermost layer composing the skin’s natural barrier, a layer that should be nourished and preserved in order to maintain dermal health and longevity.
+Furthermore NHEK is vital to the integrity and health of the skin’s outermost layer, the stratum corneum.
 Here, we discuss the process and explain why stimulating NHEK differentiation is key to preserving this natural barrier, locking in moisture, and protecting the epidermis.

-The life of the normal human epidermal keratinocyte
+What is the normal human epidermal keratinocyte or NHEK

 NHEK cells form in the foundations of the epidermis, the stratum basale.
 Here in the basal layer, they divide and proliferate, and begin to move up towards the skin’s outer layer, the stratum corneum.
 This process is referred to as differentiation, where the NHEK cells undergo gradual changes to their morphology.
 As they make their way towards the stratum corneum, they start producing various compounds and proteins that are vital to skin health, including keratin, cytokines, and growth factors.